Good writing is direct, clear and precise. It is unambiguous.

 As a writer your goal is to get thoughts, swiftly and accurately, to your reader.

 The best way to do this is by putting as few barriers as possible between your message and your audience.

-Forget what you learnt in school
+Forget what you learnt about writing in school

 You may have impressed teachers and exam markers with your grasp of obscure long words and clever grammar: in the real world simple, straightforward language works best.